guyht/notp/Readme.md

     Arguments:

     args
-     K - Key for the one time password.
+     key - Key for the one time password.
 This should be unique and secret for every user as it is the seed used to calculate the HMAC

-     C - Counter value.
+     counter - Counter value.
 This should be stored by the application, must be user specific, and be incremented for each request.

 **Example**